 - 1. No study recommendation as described in Article 8.1 will be issued at the end of the first year if: - a.
 The student enrolled for the program after October 1 of the same academic year; - b.
 Special circumstances as described in Article 8.7 apply. - 2.
 If no study recommendation is issued in accordance with section 1 sub a, the student in question will receive a study recommendation as described in Article 8.6 at the end of the subsequent year of study in the same program in which he/she is enrolled. - 3.
-When subsection 1, sub b. is applicable, the student in question receives a binding recommendation at the end of the following academic year as referred to in article 8.1, taking into consideration article 8.1, subsections 2 and 3.
-In this case, the results scored in the first academic year are treated as exemptions. - 4.
+When subsection 1, sub b. is applicable, the student in question receives a binding recommendation at the end of the following academic year as referred to in article 8.1, taking into consideration article 8.1, subsections 2 and 3. - 4.
 If students have received a recommendation that implies a rejection, they cannot enroll again in the Bachelor's program in Theology for a period of three years.